joeyarbogast/470_SP/README.md

 ## Usage:  ##

+Compile with Makefiles located in src/par and src/serial

 There is a tester script located in the src directory for testing scaling

-or an example using OpenMP for encrypting a text file:
+or an example using OpenMP for encrypting a text file from the *src* directory:

-	OMP_NUM_THREADS=8 ./par_shamir 255 255 < ../1080CC.txt
+	OMP_NUM_THREADS=8 srun par/par_shamir 255 255 < 1080CC.txt

 This will encrypt the text file string and generate 255 shares, all 255 of which are required to unlock the secret.
 The key shares generated are written to `keys.txt`.
 This file should immediately be separated, since all of the keys together can be used to decrypt the secret.

-	DO NOT GO OVER 255 FOR EITHER SHARES OR REQUIRED UNLOCK(causes seg fault)
+*DO NOT GO OVER 255 FOR EITHER SHARES OR REQUIRED UNLOCK(causes seg faults)*

 There are included test files with varying character lengths specified by the number in the text file name.
 Use these as inputs into the program to test scaling.

 To decrypt: [Parallelization not implemented for this part yet]

-	./par_shamir < keys.txt
+	srun par/par_shamir < keys.txt

 This reads the keys from `keys.txt` and uses them to decrypt the secret,